kenhkan/ng-musical-brunch/README.md

 You should develop AngularJS without having to set anything up.
 This is the only AngularJS development stack you will ever need!

+NOTE: This skeleton uses Harp.js and Brunch.IO.
+[ng-brunch](https://github.com/kenhkan/ng-brunch) uses only Brunch.IO and you
+could still include a `app/assets/_harp.json` to make it work on Harp.io.

 ## Motivation